📅 Last Updated: July 11, 2024

 Pros Of Bridge Financing

-• Lower Requirements – Bridge loans typically have lower requirements than a regualr mortgage.
-Most lenders mainly require a copy of the Sale Agreement and the Purchase Agreement.
+• Lower Requirements.
+Bridge loans typically have easier requirements than a regular mortgage.
+Most lenders mainly require a copy of the Sale Agreement and the Purchase Agreement, as well as a certain amount of equity in your home.

 Cons Of Bridge Financing

-• Costly – Bridge Loans typcially have higher rates than a regular mortgage.
+• Expensive.
+Bridge loans typically have higher interest rates than a regular mortgage.

 When Can A Bridge Loan Work For You?

-• You Don’t Want To Lose Your Home – If you’ve found a great house and don’t want to lose it to someone else while you try to sell your current home, a bridge loan can provide you with the funds to carry it through.
+• You Need To Act Fast.
+If you’ve found a great house and don’t want to lose it (especially in a hot market), a bridge loan can provide you with the funds to carry through with the transaction.

-• Your Closing Date Is Not Aligned – If you’re unable to close your the sale of your home before the closing of your new home, a bridge loan can help
+• Your Closing Date Is Not Aligned.
+If the closing dates on the two homes don’t align, a bridge loan can help bridge the gap.

-• The Sellor Won’t Accept Your Conditions – If you make an offer on a house that includes the sale of your house as a condition, some sellors may reject your offer.
-A bridge loan will allow you to buy the house before the sale of your home.
+• The Seller Won’t Accept Your Conditions.
+If you make an offer on a house that includes selling your house as a condition, some sellers may reject your offer.
+A bridge loan will allow you to buy the house before your home sells.

 Bridge Financing FAQ